Super Buster Bros.

 Super Buster Bros., released as outside of North America, is a cooperative two-player shooting puzzle arcade video game developed by Mitchell and released in the United States in 1990 by Capcom.
 It is the second game in the Pang series and was ported to the Super Nintendo Entertainment System in 1992.
 It is also featured in the compilations Buster Bros.
 Collection for the original PlayStation and Capcom Puzzle World for PlayStation Portable.
-It was the tenth game released for the CP System hardware.

 Gameplay

 The object of the game is to take the role as Buster (P1) or Kutch (P2) to use their guns to pop bubbles that bounce around the screen.
 There are two different modes: Panic mode and Arcade mode.
 Similarly to Asteroids, when a player pops a bubble, it splits into two smaller bubbles.
 Sufficiently small bubbles simply vaporize when popped.
 Occasionally, monsters walk or fly on to the screen.
 When the player character touches the bubble or the timer reaches zero, they die.
 Monsters can also pop bubbles.
 Although the arcade game and the PlayStation version included in Buster Bros.
 Collection allow two players to play simultaneously, the Super NES version only has one player mode.
 Powerups are found by popping certain bubbles, shooting boxes, or shooting certain unmarked spots in the level.
 The gun power-ups cannot be used in conjunction with each other.